6G-SANDBOX/toolkit-installer/README.md

 #### Phase 2.1 <!-- omit in toc -->

 - Instantiation of the 6GSANDBOX-core appliance.
 The user will be prompted for the required parameters.
 Pending to add further healthchecks.

 ### Phase 3

-- Donwloading and scanning the 6G Library repository for appliances
+- Donwloading and scanning the 6G Library repository for appliances.
-- Matching the found appliances with the ones present in the 6G-SANDBOX Marketplace
+- Matching the found appliances with the ones present in the 6G-SANDBOX Marketplace.
 - Console dialog, asking the installer which component appliances  wants to import into the datastore.
 The appliances shown are the ones matching.

 ### Phase 4 => Pending